Colin Wallace

-John Colin Wallace (born June 1943) is a British former member of Army Intelligence in Northern Ireland and a psychological warfare specialist.
+John Colin Wallace (born June 1943) is a British former member of Army Intelligence from Northern Ireland, where he operated as a psychological warfare specialist.
 He refused to become involved in the Intelligence-led 'Clockwork Orange' project, which was an attempt to smear various individuals including a number of senior British politicians in the early 1970s.
 Wallace also attempted to draw public attention to the Kincora Boys' Home sexual abuse scandal several years before the Royal Ulster Constabulary intervened.

-He was wrongly convicted of manslaughter in 1981, for which he spent six years in prison, until 1987.
+Wallace was wrongly convicted of manslaughter in 1981, for which he spent six years in prison, until 1987.
 The conviction was later quashed in the light of new forensic and other evidence that raised serious questions about the dubious nature of the evidence used to convict Wallace initially.
 The Court of Appeal heard that scientific evidence used to convict Wallace was false and that the Home Office pathologist involved in the case admitted that he had received it from an anonymous American security source.
 The journalist Paul Foot, in his book Who Framed Colin Wallace?, suggested that Wallace may have been framed for the killing, possibly to discredit the allegations he was making.
 This view was similarly expressed by Alex Carlile QC (now Lord Carlile), who later speculated that this may have been the motive not just for the alleged frameup, but also for murder.

 Early life

 Wallace was born in Randalstown, Northern Ireland, in 1943 and educated at Ballymena Academy.
-He was initially commissioned into the Territorial Army in 1961, and later became a marksman in the Ulster Special Constabulary, or 'B Specials'.
+He was initially commissioned into the Territorial Army in 1961, and later became a marksman in the Ulster Special Constabulary ('B Specials'_.
 A former cadet officer in the Irish Guards, he was commissioned in 1972 into the Ulster Defence Regiment, part of the Regular Army, and was immediately granted the rank of captain.
 He became the Regiment's Psychological Operations officer.
 He was seconded to the New Zealand SAS before working for British Intelligence as a psychological warfare officer.
-During the early 1970s he ran the British Army's free-fall parachute display team in Northern Ireland, taking part in a variety of 'Hearts and Minds' projects throughout the Province.
+During the early 1970s he ran the British Army's free-fall parachute display team in Northern Ireland, taking part in a variety of 'Hearts and Minds' projects.
 Several members of that team were also members of the Special Air Service (SAS) or the Intelligence Corps.
 In 1969, The Irish Guards Association Journal carried this reference to Wallace: "He is a great training enthusiast and is never happier than when he is on top of one 3,000-foot peak busily engaged in plotting his hop to the next one.
 He will eventually achieve great fame as he will, no doubt, be the first Brigade officer to visit RHQ without getting salute at the main gate - as knowing him, he will surely parachute in."